ozgurg/package-json-refresher/README.md

 ## TODO
 - [ ] Tests will be written.
 - [ ] Confirm prompt will be added, and will be bypassed with an argument.
+- [ ] `rpj` will be added as abbreviation of `refresh-package-json`.
+- [ ]  [MAYBE] An argument to force to install previous version of dependencies instead of latest versions of them.